shiy7/-Front-End-of-Social-Network-Web/README.md

+# a Cloud and React based Social Network
 * Built a geo-based social network web application with React JS.
 * Implemented basic token based registration/login/logout flow with React Router v4 and server-side user authentication with JWT.
 * Implemented features such as "Create Post", "Nearby Posts As Gallery" and "Nearby Posts In Map" with Ant Design, GeoLocation API and Google Map API.